 - 19% ARE VERY SUCCESSFUL AT MANAGING CLINICAL DATA ACROSS CARE SETTINGS TODAY

-The COVID-19 seroprevalence survey was carried out using a high-end technological system.
-The findings from the survey were then utilized to improve the course of treatment, setup COVID-19 centres (quarantine centres), and improve testing qualities, time & even cost.
-As a result, the pandemic is a testimonial of how we can leverage data-driven technological systems for improving healthcare diagnostics for the future.
+The COVID-19 seroprevalence survey was carried out using high-end clinical data management software.
+Use of findings from the survey to improve the course of treatment, setting up COVID-19 (quarantine centers), and improve testing quality.
+As a result, the pandemic is a testimonial of how we can leverage data-driven technological Clinical Data Management Software for improving healthcare data analytics in the future.

-- Predict outbreaks or acceleration for a specific disease – Monitor real-time health data across geographies, age groups and predict outbreaks of various seasonal, common, and lifestyle and chronic diseases (based on historical data)
+- Predict outbreaks or increase of a specific disease – Monitor real time health data across geographies, and age groups.
+Then predict the outbreak of various seasons, common, lifestyle, and chronic diseases (based on historic data)

-- Improves precision of time and quality of care given to patients – Looking at health trends using patients’ past health records (For example, trends report)
+- Improves time and quality of care to patients – Looking at health trends using patients’ health records (For example, trends report)

-- Improve Operational efficiencies – Better management of medical supplies and healthcare personnel, for example, if an outbreak is predicted in some area, resources can be distributed & diverted on a larger scale there to improve patient outcomes and avoid the poor clinical outcome
+- Improve Operational efficiencies – Better outcome management in healthcare including medical supplies and healthcare personnel, for example, if an outbreak is predicted in some area, resources can be distributed & diverted on a larger scale there to improve patient outcomes and avoid the poor clinical outcome

-- Manage & redesigned quantitative approach – Have more setups or systems for frequently performed or increased number tests, medical procedures, or care
+- Manage & redesigned quantitative approach – Have more setups or Diagnostic Analysis systems for frequently performed or increased number of tests, medical procedures, or care

-- Reduce costs during seasonal outbreaks – Patients require better access to care in the monsoon season where common cold, malaria, and dengue numbers are accelerated.
-This is when the cost can be reduced since numbers are higher than usual
+- Reduce costs during season outbreak – Patients require care in the monsoon season when common cold, malaria, and dengue cases advance.
+Cost can be reduced at this time since numbers are higher than usual.

-- Reach out to target patients by looking at recent data to market common health packages (general checkups, senior citizen checkup, full body checkup) or special packages (for lifestyle diseases, chronic diseases, expecting mothers, pediatric checkups)
+- Reach out to target patients by looking at recent data to market common health packages (general/senior citizen /full body checkups).
+This also includes special packages (for lifestyle diseases, chronic diseases, expecting mothers, and pediatric checkups)